 There is no doubt at all in my mind that a gradually intensifying state of fear exists.
 It is being fueled by constant news of war, of corruption in business and government, of crime in the streets, of sickness of all kinds, and of the depletion of essential minerals such as the peak-oil situation.
 From every angle, apprehension is increasing.

 The overall effect of this is to drive people apart.
 Whom can we trust to tell us the truth?
-Suspicion that we are being taken advantage of, or about to be taken advantage of, are everywhere.
+Suspicion that we are being taken advantage of, or about to be taken advantage of, is everywhere.
 We feel as though we are losing control.

 A summary of what Peter is saying in Acts 3:19-21 is that none of this would be happening if we were not separated from God.
 Verses 19 and 20 are better translated in the American Standard Bible and other modern translations.
 The American Standard Bible says this: "Repent therefore, and return, that your sins may be wiped away in order that the times of refreshing may come from the presence of the Lord, and that He may send Jesus, the Christ, appointed for you."